You know this big effort to reduce home foreclosures?

 I pray that your intelligence ceases through this mess that all of our men fought for in World War II.

-And at what point was it simply impossible to keep up with all of the new knowledge that was charted and published, at what point did it become impossible for somebody to know everything that was known?
+At what point did it become impossible for somebody to know everything that was known?

-Well, that happened long, many, many centuries ago.
+Well, that happened long many, many centuries ago.

 It is impossible to know everything.